 For The Ultimate Warrior, All Roads Lead to WrestleMania 6 and Hulk Hogan

-James "Jim" Hellwig was a former bodybuilder who had started training with weights from a very early age.
+James "Jim" Hellwig was a former bodybuilder who started training with weights from a very early age.
 While preparing for a local bodybuilding competition in a California gym owned by Steve Borden (later known as Sting in wrestling), someone approached him to gauge his interest in possibly becoming a professional wrestler.
 Soon, both Hellwig and Borden entered wrestling and teamed up to form Powerteam USA in California.
-Not long later, they were rebranded as The Blade Runners in Bill Watt’s Mid-South Wrestling (later UWF).
-In time, they moved on to the very popular World Class Championship Wrestling based out of Dallas, Texas, where Hellwig became The Dingo Warrior.
+Not long after, they got rebranded as The Blade Runners in Bill Watt’s Mid-South Wrestling (later UWF).
+In time, they moved on to the very popular World Class Championship Wrestling (WCCW) based out of Dallas, Texas, where Hellwig became The Dingo Warrior.
 First envisioned as a heel by management, the Ultimate Warrior’s contagious energy and the cheers from the fans swayed them to turn him babyface.

 Recommended reading: Ultimate Warrior and Sting | Their Broken Relationship and Fall Out